 - The strength of the evidence may be limited by the quality of the scene mark.
 It may only be possible to compare pattern, pattern arrangement and general wear.

 - In the absence of a conclusive link where the association is limited to the above, the strength of the evidence will depend on the scientist's interpretation of how rare a shoe pattern and size is.

 - In this instance, an examination for the defence team is necessary as a second scientist may have a different view of the commonality of a particular shoe which may change the evidential strength.

-To find out more about how our team of world-class scientists can help your defence strategy, please visit our Marks and Trace Evidence Forensic Services page or Tel: 01235 774870 to speak a member of our casework team.
+To find out more about how our team of world-class scientists can help your defence strategy, please visit our forensic services page or Tel: 01235 774870 to speak a member of our casework team.